– I can’t find my tent.

 After the recent ALDHA Ruck where a photo of Clint Eastwood was used in a presentation, I flashback to a scene in the Heartbreak Ridge.

-A Marine battalion was activated.
+Activation of a Marine battalion occurred.
 Everyone is scrambling around frantically and looking for their equipment.
 The grizzled sergeant played by Eastwood puts a stop to the chaos all and asks if the rifle and boots are in place.
 Yes?
 Then you have all you need.
 Let’s go.

 And that same scene applies to backpacking.
 Lightweight backpacking discussion in particular.